Nursing MSN & DNP

 The transformational style emphasizes personal relationships and communication, both vital aspects of effective leadership.1 In contrast, a laissez-faire environment might deprive nurses of the feedback they need to improve their skills and feel empowered.1 Similarly, if the leadership style is too transactional, the staff can feel unheard and unenthusiastic.1

-While it’s valuable to understand your leadership style in nursing, there isn’t one style that is always best.
-Rather than worrying about sticking to a single approach, aim to adapt to any situation with positive leadership skills.
-You’ll likely develop a personal style that pulls from characteristics associated with different leadership approaches.
+While it’s valuable to understand leadership styles in nursing, there isn’t one that is always best when you’re in a managing role.
+Rather than worrying about a single approach, aim to adapt to any situation with positive leadership skills.
+You’ll likely develop your nursing leadership styles from characteristics associated with different leadership approaches.

-To remember the qualities of a good nurse leader, choose:
+To remember the qualities of a good nurse manager, choose:

 • Communication